-Ros is a writer and publisher living in North Yorkshire.
+Ros is a writer and publisher living in Warwickshire.
 In addition to writing for business publications, she writes short stories, poetry and novels.
-Her first novel was long-listed in Bridge House Publishing’s Debut Novel Competition.
+Her first novel ‘The Appearance of Truth’ was long-listed in Bridge House Publishing’s Debut Novel Competition.
 Her novel ‘New York Orphan’ has been awarded a Premier Chill with a Book Award and an Indie Brag Medallion.
 Having forgotten to stop writing after the one book that everyone has in them, she has now lost count of her publications.
 Her spare time passion is developing the Entlebucher Mountain Dog breed in the UK.

 I live in Scotland, the weather is fickle but usually dreich.
 I am a tutor with a MLitt in Creative Writing.
 I’ve been writing it seems forever.
 My current WIP is a novel; in it I see wee glimmers of something.
 Keep on writing, I say, even to my non-writery friends.